What is data management?

 Organizations can effectively tackle the challenges of managing data discussed above if they incorporate some best practices into their overall data strategy.
 Here are some data management best practices:

-Utilize data management tools that can handle unstructured data
+- Utilize data management tools that can handle unstructured data in bulk.

-Astera provides a unified data management platform with a consistent user interface and experience.
+Astera provides an AI-powered, unified data management platform with a consistent user interface and experience.

 Astera – Unified Data Management

-Whether its unstructured data management, integrating data from multiple sources via ETL or ELT, building a custom data warehouse from scratch, building and publishing APIs, or EDI management, Astera empowers its users to accomplish everything without writing a single line of code.
+Whether its unstructured data management, integrating data from multiple sources via ETL, ELT, or CDC, building a custom data warehouse from scratch, building and publishing APIs, or EDI management, Astera empowers its users to accomplish everything without writing a single line of code.

 With the ability to connect to a wide range of source and destination systems, whether they are on on-premises or in the cloud, users get a truly seamless experience when moving and integrating data across systems.